khalidM3/Kaybook-API/README.md

 <h1 align="center"> Kaybook-API </h1>

-KayBook is a RESTful API which can be used for e-commerce, posts, forums, polls, dms and much more.
+KayBook is a RESTful API which can be used for e-commerce, posts, forums, polls, chat groups, dms and much more.

 ### installing
 1. Clone the repo by running `git clone https://github.com/khalidM3/Kaybook-API`